luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

 >- If your implementation removes the original SST files immediately after the compaction completes, will it cause problems in your system?
 (Generally no on macOS/Linux because the OS will not actually remove the file until no file handle is being held.)

 Uh, yes?
 I think the idea is, compacting can take sometimes.
 While doing so, we don't want to block read, which may still read from L0 SSTs.

+#### Observations

+It's not very surprising, but the fact that an implementation of a struct could be scattered everywhere, quite adds extra cognitive load to track what the upstream struct contains.

+update: actually Golang can do this too 🤦